psychemisss/aqua-bugreports/README.md

   NOTION_DATABASE=YOUR_DATABASE \
   NOTION_SECRET=YOUR_SECRET \
   NOTION_VERSION=YOUR_VERSION \
-  --name YOUR_CONTAINER_NAME psychemisss/aqua-bot-bugreports
+  --name YOUR_CONTAINER_NAME psychemisss/aqua-bot-bugreports:latest
 ```
-**After all this actions are done, any your bot came online, you can use it by typing `/feedback` and `/feedback_menu` commands inside yout discord server**
+**After all this actions are done, any your bot came online, you can use it by typing `/feedback` and `/feedback_menu` commands inside your discord server**

 ### Issues